 Board of Directors

-President (Medicine Hat)Kent became a director on VAD's board in 2013.
+President (Medicine Hat)Kent became a member of the board of Voice of Albertans with Disabilitiesin 2013.
 In 2015, Kent was elected to be the new president of the board.

 “Volunteering gives me a chance to give back to the community and make a difference,” says Kent.
 And give back he does.
 He is president of his local Elks Club.
 Before joining VAD he was the chair of the Advisory Committee on Disability Issues (ACDI) for the City of Medicine Hat, and representative for ACDI on the Social Development Advisory Board.